rootiest/zippy-klipper_config/extras/filament_change/README.md

 - An example audio tone macro has been added to the README.
 - Additional details and a link have been added to the README section for `led_status`
 - Other minor corrections and formatting adjustments made to the documentation.

-## v2.0 2023-1-1

-- Added automated filament sensor toggling.
-This keeps the sensor disabled outside of prints.
-- Added macros for toggling filament sensing on/off.
-This is a companion to the automated sensing.
-- This also addresses a bug in the previous version where the `ENABLEFILAMENTSENSOR` command was used without being defined.
-Thanks [Peviox](https://github.com/Peviox)
-- Added `[display_status]` in case the user is missing that section.
-- Fixed `HOME_IF_NEEDED` to use the `output` variable.
-- Various organization and documentation improvements

 # Final Notes

 This may seem a bit overwhelming or complicated at first, but if you've ever wanted something more than what the common `M600` macros provide, this is for you!